 |This course is ideal for: 17s – 19s||English requirement: IELTS 5.5 (it is not compulsory to have taken an English test)|

 “Some of our lessons really challenged my theoretical understanding whilst others helped us develop practical skills and made me reflect on the importance of patient care and doctor-patient relationships in the world of health.”
-(Angela – Medicine Oxford Gap Year)
+(Angela – Medicine Course, Gap Year Programme)

-As with all of our Oxford Gap Year subjects, the Medicine course focuses on the production of an extended piece of writing that the student must research and produce independently under the guidance of our tutors.
-Typically this consists of a thesis on a specific topic within Medicine, often an area of debate or something featuring heavily in the news, although there is scope for producing something other than a thesis.
-Possible thesis titles and topics include:
+The Extended Project typically consists of a thesis on a specific topic within Medicine, often an area of debate or something featuring heavily in the news, although there is scope for producing something other than a thesis.

 - Medical Breakthroughs in Times of War